randysongEXE/Neural_Network_from_Scratch/README.md

 Results
 --------
-This neural network was able to achieve a max accuracy rate of 95.07 %.
+This neural network was able to achieve a max accuracy result of 95.07%.